 Information to be distributed shall include, but is not limited to dates, locations, web addresses, and times of the elections.
 These activities will be done under the approval of the Student Court.

 Update and maintain the “You Are Here” Signs as outlined in the “You Are Here” Signs guidelines.

+Maintain an updated version of the ANNOUNCEment Listserv Guidelines

 Duties of the Executive Commissioner

-Serve as representative for the PR Commission at the Senate meetings and any other necessary function.
+Serve as representative for the PR Commission at the Student Senate meetings and any other necessary function.

 Appoint a Secretary of the Commission.